VKS-8/VKS-8-Simple-Interest-Calculator/README.md

 1. Changed background color of principal input field to light red with red border while invalid;
     added a "required  " placeholder to focus user on entering a valid value

+2. Worked on project in my own Visual Studio Code and local machine.
+Here is the link to repo that I pushed to this repo:  https://github.com/VKS-8/VKS-8-Simple-Interest-Calculator.git